Master of Science in Nursing

 American Association of Colleges of Nursing (AACN)

 The program has been written using the guiding principles developed by the American Association of Colleges of Nursing.
 The MSN graduate should be eligible to matriculate to a practice- or research-focused doctoral program.
-The MSN program is fully accredited by the Commission on Collegiate Nursing Education (CCNE), the accreditation arm of AACN.
+The MSN program at CMU accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791, the accreditation arm of AACN.

 The goal of the Central Methodist University Master of Science in Nursing Program is to facilitate opportunities for qualified students to acquire the knowledge necessary to provide excellent nursing leadership and management skills while nurturing a research-oriented, mentor and evidence-based practice environment.
 This knowledge is acquired within a liberal arts experience, which emphasizes honesty, integrity, civility and a strong sense of personal responsibility.
 Professional preparation as a nurse includes promoting lifelong learning, social responsibility and service.